axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/admin-settings/index.rst

    |announcement|

 #.
-Input your announcement text.
+Input your announcement text and click on :guilabel:`Save changes`

 #.
 To show the announcement, click on :guilabel:`Enable`.